 Simple Almond Crust

 This crust is thin, crisp and easy to make.
 It’s the perfect golden crust for the indulgent raspberry filling.
 It’s eggless for those who can’t eat eggs or don’t have any on hand and it’s subtle in flavor so it doesn’t take away from the star of the show; raspberries!

 Fresh is always best, and this recipe proves just that!
 We don’t overcook the berries and we keep the filing simple by utilizing the natural tartness in the raspberries to elevate this dessert.
 The minimal ingredients and transformation of the berries makes this dessert light and fresh, perfect for spring time.

 You can replicate this exact recipe using any berry you have on hand.
-Strawberries and blueberries would make this recipe less tart and more sweet, while blackberries and raspberries are for those who don’t love overly sweet desserts!
+Strawberries (or strawberry jam) and blueberries would make this recipe less tart and more sweet, while blackberries and raspberries are for those who don’t love overly sweet desserts!

 Raspberry Pie Bars